RCKIVE/rckive-genpdf-rs/README.md

 # genpdf-rs

-> This is a clone by [RCKIVE](rckive.com), with automated package updates.
+> This is a fork by [RCKIVE](rckive.com), with automated package updates.

 A user-friendly PDF generator written in pure Rust.

 [Documentation](https://docs.rs/genpdf)

 `genpdf` is a high-level PDF generator built on top of [`printpdf`][] and [`rusttype`][].
 It takes care of the page layout and text alignment and renders a document tree into a PDF document.
 All of its dependencies are written in Rust, so you don’t need any pre-installed libraries or tools.

 [`printpdf`]: https://lib.rs/crates/printpdf
 [`rusttype`]: https://lib.rs/crates/rusttype

 <!-- Keep in sync with src/lib.rs -->

 ```rust
 // Load a font from the file system
 let font_family = genpdf::fonts::from_files("./fonts", "LiberationSans", None)